bootdrv/main-server/Readme.txt

 ##########################################################################################################
 !!!!!!!
 Troubleshooting:
-If first two containers(nginxapp ; php_fpm) willn't created after previouse command, you can go to catalogs which have Docker files (/main-server/nginx_serv/ ; /main-server/php_fpm_serv/) and manually build this containers.
+If first two containers(nginxapp ; php_fpm) willn't created after previouse command, you can go to catalogs which have Dockerfile (/main-server/nginx_serv/ ; /main-server/php_fpm_serv/) and manually build this containers.

 Example 1 - for manual start build nginx docker container: